 - Causes or threatens to cause a non-accidental physical or mental injury, - Has a child present during the manufacture of a controlled substance or during the unlawful sale of such substance where such activity would constitute a felony violation, - Neglects or refuses to provide adequate food, clothing, shelter, emotional nurturing, or health care, - Abandons the child, - Neglects or refuses to provide adequate supervision in relation to a child's age and level of development, - Knowingly leaves a child alone in the same dwelling with a person, not related by blood or marriage who had been convicted of an offense against a minor for which registration is required as a violent sexual offender, or - Commits or allows to be committed any illegal sexual act upon a child, including incest, rape, indecent exposure, prostitution, or allows a child to be used in any sexually explicit visual material.

 Policy Reporting Child/Minor Abuse or Neglect

-The purpose of this policy is to recognize the responsibility of Brightpoint Community College (Brightpoint) to comply with relevant state laws related to the mandatory reporting of suspected child/minor abuse or neglect.
+This policy covers the responsibility of the college to comply with relevant state laws related to the mandatory reporting of suspected child/minor abuse or neglect.